Fiat 128 SOHC engine

 Designed by Aurelio Lampredi, the Fiat SOHC engine first appeared in the front-wheel drive (FWD) Fiat 128 of 1969.
 The in-line four-cylinder engine comprised an iron block with an aluminium cylinder-head containing a single overhead camshaft operating directly on both the inlet and exhaust valves in a reverse-flow cylinder-head configuration.
-The camshaft was driven by a belt rather than chain.
+The camshaft was driven by a toothed belt rather than chain.
 The engine remained in production until about 2010 and grew in capacity over the years from 1100 cc (in the Fiat 128) to an eventual 1900 cc (in the Fiat Linea).
 The Fiat 130 2866 cc V6 engine, also appearing in 1969, although having crossflow cylinder head, is directly related to the 128 SOHC engine, but with a 1.20 upscale in bore and stroke.
-It was gradually replaced by the Pratola Serra engine series starting from 1995 (and in the 1100 cc guise, by the FIRE unit of comparable displacement), although it was also converted to use a multivalve DOHC head, giving birth to the Torque engine, used until 2005.
+The 128 SOHC engine was gradually replaced by the Pratola Serra engine series starting from 1995, and in the 1100 cc guise, by the FIRE unit of comparable displacement.
+It was also converted to use a multivalve DOHC head, giving birth to the Torque engine, used until 2005.

 Design and production

-The engine was designed as a transversely-mounted FWD-only power-plant being the second engine/gearbox combination to exhibit the now standard transverse engine-next-to-gearbox layout with unequal length driveshafts (the first was the Autobianchi Primula, the Mini had its gearbox in the sump of the engine).
-The exception to the engines FWD-only design is its revolutionary use as a mid-engine drive-train in the Fiat X1/9.
-Also Tofaş has adapted 128 engines into its Fiat 131 based longitudinally-mounted, front-engine, rear-wheel-drive layout platform.
+The engine was designed as a transversely-mounted FWD-only power-plant, being the second engine/gearbox combination to exhibit the now standard transverse engine-next-to-gearbox layout with unequal length driveshafts (the first was the Autobianchi Primula drive-train, the Mini had its gearbox in the sump of the engine).
+The exception to the engine's FWD-only design is its revolutionary use as a mid-engine drive-train in the Fiat X1/9.
+Also, Tofaş has adapted 128 engines into its Fiat 131 based longitudinally-mounted, front-engine, rear-wheel-drive layout platform.
 Unusual for the time was the electrically driven fan, rather than it being powered directly by the engine.
 The 128 engine has five crankshaft bearings.

 A prominent feature of the Fiat SOHC engine is its massively over-square proportions.
 This over-square design allows large (within the constrains of a reverse-flow configuration) valve sizes relative to engine capacity.
-A secondary benefit is the short crank throw reduces the accelerative forces on the con-rod allowing the engine to operate at significantly increased engine-speeds.
+A secondary benefit is the short crank throw, which reduces the accelerative forces on the con-rod allowing the engine to operate at significantly increased engine-speeds.
 The original engine's limit was only reached at 8000 rpm.

 The 1301 cc version was turbocharged and used in the Fiat Uno Turbo.
 The 1372 cc unit was also turbocharged and first used in the MkII Uno Turbo, then in the Punto GT.

-As with its bigger brother the famous Fiat DOHC (aka Fiat/Lancia Twincam) engine, the Fiat SOHC engine was shared with the Fiat subsidiary Lancia (appearing in 1,500 cc guise in the Lancia Delta/Prisma of the 1980s) as well as being used in the Fiat 128 derived Yugo.
+As with its bigger brother the famous Fiat DOHC (aka Fiat/Lancia Twincam) engine, the Fiat SOHC engine was shared with the Fiat subsidiary Lancia (appearing in 1,500 cc guise in the Lancia Delta/Prisma of the 1980s) as well as being used in the Fiat 127 derived Yugo.